 See Also: Non-League

-Qualifying Rounds – The early parts of both main FA Competitions which Sutton United partake in and that they most commonly enter at.
+Qualifying Rounds – The early parts of both main FA Competitions which Sutton United partake in and that they most commonly entered at for the vast majority of their history prior to their unexpected elevation to the professional ranks in early 2021.

 See Also: (1)FA Cup, The.
 (2)FA Trophy, The.